apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 sent to this sink are turned into Thrift events and sent to the configured hostname / port pair.
 The events are taken from the configured Channel in batches of the configured batch size.

+Thrift sink can be configured to start in secure mode by enabling kerberos authentication.
+To communicate with a Thrift source started in secure mode, the Thrift sink should also operate in secure mode. client-principal and client-keytab are the properties used by the Thrift sink to authenticate to the kerberos KDC.
+The server-principal represents the principal of the Thrift source this sink is configured to connect to in secure mode.
 Required properties are in **bold**.

 ==========================   =======  ==============================================